Shot clock & Hawk-Eye most popular changes to tennis players

 The on-court clocks enforce the 25-second rule between points, and shorter warm-ups ensure matches begin precisely five minutes from the second player walk-on.

-Zverev withdrew from the Next Gen Finals to focus on the ATP Finals starting on Sunday in London, but turned up in Milan on Tuesday to play an exhibition match against alternate Stefanos Tsitsipas, and with Melo acting temporarily as coach.
+Zverev withdrew from the Next Gen Finals to focus on the elite ATP Finals starting on Sunday in London, but turned up in Milan on Tuesday to play an exhibition match against alternate Stefanos Tsitsipas.

 ”The Hawk-Eye calling all the lines, that would be something that I wouldn’t mind at all,” Zverev said. ”The shot clock is something not bad.
 There has to be a few adjustments maybe made to that but I think that has potential.”